johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 hide_table_of_contents: false
 ---

 I'm a longtime user of TypeScripts [`noUnusedLocals`](https://www.typescriptlang.org/tsconfig#noUnusedLocals) and [`noUnusedParameters`](https://www.typescriptlang.org/tsconfig#noUnusedParameters) settings.
-I generally like to avoid leaving unused variables in my code; these compiler options help me.
+I like to avoid leaving unused variables in my code; these compiler options help me do that.

-However, I use ESLint alongside TypeScript the [`no-unused-vars`](https://eslint.org/docs/latest/rules/no-unused-vars) rule, which provides similar functionality to TypeScripts `noUnusedLocals` and `noUnusedParameters` settings, but has more power and more flexibility.
+I use ESLint alongside TypeScript.
+The [`no-unused-vars`](https://eslint.org/docs/latest/rules/no-unused-vars) rule provides similar functionality to TypeScripts `noUnusedLocals` and `noUnusedParameters` settings, but has more power and more flexibility.
 For instance, `no-unused-vars` can catch unused error variables; TypeScript's `noUnusedLocals` and `noUnusedParameters` cannot.

-One thing that I missed when switching to the ESLint option is that you can ignore unused variables, by simply prefixing a variable with the `_` character.
+One thing that I missed when switching to the ESLint option is that, with `noUnusedLocals` and `noUnusedParameters`, you can simply ignore unused variables by prefixing a variable with the `_` character.
 That's right, sometimes I want to declare a variable that I know I'm not going to use, and I want to do that without getting shouted at by the linter.

 It turns out you can get ESLint respect the TypeScript default of ignoring variables prefixed with `_`, it just needs a little configuration.
 This post is a quick guide to how to do that.